-After Peter acquires the black suit, there’s a shot-for-shot remake of Peter waking up with the black suit which is an homage to an episode from the animated 90’s cartoon.
+After Peter acquires the black suit, there’s a shot-for-shot remake of Peter waking up with the black suit which is an homage to an episode from the animated 90s cartoon.
 The episode is called “The Alien Costume.”
-Bonus Points for those who grew up watching the cartoon, we’ve finally get to witness this moment on the silver screen!
+Bonus Points for those who grew up watching the cartoon, we’ve finally got to witness this moment on the silver screen!

 The Animated 60s Theme Song is played by an orchestra.

 A Climatic Battle between Spider-Man, Harry Osborn, Sandman, & Venom was of the only good parts.

 Now that Tobey Maguire won’t be part of the MCU.
 I got teary eyed at the end.

 Unamazed: Miscasting Topher Grace for the role of Eddie Brock/Venom.
 What’s worse is he lacks the intimidation factor when the symbiote bonds with him.

 Venom’s appearance is nothing like his comic book counterpart.
 In the film, he’s scrawny, lacks the bodybuilder physique, he wasn’t scary like he was depicted on the 90s cartoon.
 Unlike the comics and cartoon, Venom is just a generic monster screeching lacking a three-dimensional personality.
 In the words of Marlon Brando in “The Godfather.”
 “Look how they massacred my boy!”

 If you’re expecting to witness Spider-Man becoming all power hungry with the black suit, you’re gonna be appalled.
 A ridiculous montage of Peter acting like John Travolta strutting in the streets and at one-point dances.

 It took an hour and five minutes for the movie to show the symbiote bonding with Peter’s red, white, and blue suit.
 Care to explain the poster showing the black suit?

-The movie clocks in to an hour and 44 minutes until we finally get to see the symbiote bonding with Eddie Brock.
+The movie clocks in for about an hour and 44 minutes until we finally get to see the symbiote bonding with Eddie Brock.